 A Cadet normally completes one star each year.
 Cadets also begin Brigade Knowledge, often as an Educational achievement, where they learn the basics of Brigade.
 This knowledge is built upon throughout their time in Brigade.

 Juniors are girls who are in Primary School (grades 3–6) or 8 to 11 years of age.
-Juniors can earn four Circles.
-The symbols for these four awards signify the Motto – Seek, Serve & Follow Christ.
+Juniors can earn Three Circles.
+The symbols for these three awards signify the Motto – Seek, Serve & Follow Christ.

 BLUE – SEEK